karam94/git-football-transfers/README.md

 If you do not have Git installed, follow this guide: https://git-scm.com/book/en/v2/Getting-Started-Installing-Git

-These terms will be referred to within the crashcourse, so it's important you have a rough idea what they mean.
+These terms will be referred to within the crash course, so it's important you have a rough idea what they mean.
 If you still feel confused, they'll make more sense as you go through the different modules.

 - Git is made up of three different levels: